rolling-scopes-school/epam-short-track/core-js-ts/tasks/ts-custom-lodash/README.md

 - [5] The index.ts file with all functions imported from separate files and exported is in the `ts-custom-lodash` folder.
 - [5] The folder structure matches the requirement of the task.
 - [5] The names of the commits should be according to the guideline https://rs.school/docs/en/git-convention.
-- [5] Pull Request name is Custom-lodash and description should contain the following:
+- [5] Pull Request name is `TS-custom-lodash` and description should contain the following:
   - Task URL
   - Submittion Date / Deadline Date
   - Your self-check of Task's completion result